3 Days in Porto: Old Town, Coastal Biking and Douro Valley

 Next, head over to the Sao Bento Train Station.

-This isn’t just a place to catch a train!
+Itโs not just a place to catch a train.

-Ready for a climb?
-The Clerigos Tower (Torre dos Clerigos) is calling!
+The Clerigos Tower (Torre dos Clerigos) is callingโฆ

-Standing tall in the city skyline, this Baroque tower offers breathtaking 360-degree views of Porto.
+Rising above the city skyline, this Baroque tower rewards you with breathtaking 360-degree views of Porto.

-Be prepared for a bit of a workout, though, as you have to climb up 225 steps to the top.
-To avoid long waits, we suggest you book your skip-the-line tickets in advance.
+Just be ready for a bit of a workout โ you have to climb up 225 steps to the top.

-You might have heard of the Majestic Café?
+You might have heard of the Majestic Cafรฉ?

-This Belle Epoque café opened in 1921 and was the haunt of writers and artists (and reputedly J.K.
+This Belle Epoque cafรฉ opened in 1921 and was the haunt of writers and artists (and reputedly J.K.
 Rowling of Harry Potter fame).
-With chandeliers hanging from the high ceilings, ornate mirrors and rich woodwork, it’s easily one of the most beautiful cafés in the world.
+With chandeliers hanging from the high ceilings, ornate mirrors and rich woodwork, it’s easily one of the most beautiful cafรฉs in the world.

 Join a food walking tour

-We picked the 4:00 pm tour, meeting our small group at the Mercado do Bolhao, a high-end indoor market which is an attraction in itself.
+We picked the 4:00 pm tour, meeting our small group at Mercado do Bolhao, a beautifully restored indoor market thatโs worth visiting in its own right.

-Our guide was super informative.
-Throughout the evening, he explained lots about Porto, port wine and Portugal’s food traditions.
+Our guide was excellent, sharing stories about Porto, port wine and Portuguese food traditions throughout the evening.

-- Food-and-wine walking tour (tasting traditional Portuguese dishes)
+- Food-and-wine walking tour โ Taste traditional Portuguese dishes.
+(Rated 4.8/5)

-- Private food tour with a local guide (visiting 10 local gems)
+- Private food tour with a local guide โ Visit 10 local foodie hot spots.
+(Rated 4.8/5)

-Day 2: Bicycling, port wine tasting, Harry Potter bookshop and gourmet dinner
+Day 2: Bicycling, port, that bookshop and dinner

 Kick off your second day with a bicycle ride along the stunning Atlantic Coast beaches south of Porto.